 We made use of another borrowed to the north, in the image above you can see the neighbours trees two doors down.
 In the foreground are Anigozanthos ‘Landscape Lilac’ standing up straight and tall almost to the fence height, along with screening from Leptospermums.

 The internal courtyard on the northside is home to Xanthorrhoea johnsonii and Correa alba, which both enjoy a partly shaded sheltered position.

 The combination of the Leucophyta brownii with the deco gravel gives a distinctly coastal feel, don’t you think?

 Over time the new build will be wrapped in screening foliage on all sides and feel quite seperate from the suburban street.
-It really is a haven where the garden has been considered in conjunction with the building, ensuring they work together on the site.
+It really is a haven where the garden has been considered early on, in conjunction with the building, ensuring they work together on the site.